Paddy Finucane: Royal Air Force

-In April 1938, aged 17 (the minimum application age) Finucane handed in his application to the Air Ministry at Kingsway, London, on his way to work.
+In April 1938, aged 17 and a half (the minimum application age), Finucane handed in his application to the Air Ministry at Kingsway, London, on his way to work.
 Eight weeks later, in June 1938, he was invited for an interview.
 He showed a keenness to fly, sound school leaving certificate qualifications and a good sporting record.
 After waiting two months, in August 1938 Brendan Finucane was ordered to report to the 6 Elementary and Reserve Flying Training School at Sywell in Northamptonshire.
 He arrived on 28 August.

 Within days, Finucane had taken to the skies with his instructor, flying the de Havilland Tiger Moth trainer.
 Finucane was slow to come to grips with handling the aircraft and he suffered a series of mishaps.
 During his training, on 7 September, he nearly flew into an airfield boundary hedge.
-He struggled in landing.
+He struggled with landing.
 Four days later, his tyre burst on a landing approach.
 The Moth bounced up into the air and Finucane barely recovered to make a heavy landing, although this time he was praised by his instructor.
 As they climbed out, they saw that the landing gear had been destroyed.
 Further heavy contact, said Finucane, "[and] there would have been no more Brendan or Mr. Morris!"

 Roland Morris was an experienced instructor, with more than 2,000 hours.
 He was critical of Finucane's habit of trying to force the aircraft to do what he wanted, instead of coaxing it.
 Despite a series of blunders, Finucane wanted to fly solo.
 At that time, Finucane was five hours flight training behind the rest of his group, but he made a successful solo trip on 21 September, after the completion of 14:05 hours piloting.
 The flight was not without fault; Finucane nearly stalled the aircraft after taking off.